syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-resizing.md

 {% previewsample "page.domainurl/code-snippet/grid/row-template-resizing" %}
 {% endif %}

+> When the [autoFit](../../api/grid/#autofit) property is set to **true**, the Grid will automatically adjust its column width based on the content inside them.
+In `normal` resize mode, if the `autoFit` property is set to **true**, the Grid will maintain any empty space that is left over after resizing the columns.
+However, in `auto` resize mode, the Grid will ignore any empty space.

 ## Touch interaction

 Grid control provides support for touch interactions to enable users to interact with the grid using their mobile devices.
 Users can resize columns in the grid by tapping and dragging the floating handler, and can also use the Column menu to autofit columns.